Union County Airport (Ohio)

-Union County Airport is a public use airport in Union County, Ohio, United States.
+Union County Airport (Note: The airport formerly used the FAA location identifier I78.) is a public use airport in Union County, Ohio, United States.
 It is owned by the Union County Airport Authority and located one nautical mile (2 km) southeast of the central business district of Marysville, Ohio.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned MRT by the FAA, but has no designation from the IATA (which assigned MRT to Moroak, Northern Territory, Australia).

+History

+Planning for an airport in the area began in February 1962 and a site was selected in mid March 1966.
+In mid October 1966, a member of the airport authority resigned after expressing frustration with delays.
+However, within a week a contract for construction of the airport had been awarded.
+A contract for lighting was let in June 1967.
+Construction of the 4,000 ft runway began in late August and the airport was dedicated on 8 October 1967.
+Construction of a 4,800 sqft hangar was approved in mid December 1968.

+A new 15-unit t-hangar was opened in March 2026.

 Facilities and aircraft

 Facilities

 Union County Airport covers an area of 54 acres (22 ha) at an elevation of 1,021 feet (311 m) above mean sea level.
 It has two runways: runway 9/27 is paved with an asphalt surface and measures 4,218 by 75 feet (1,286 x 23 m); runway 8/26 is made of turf and measures 2702 x 81 ft (824 x 25 m).

 The airport has a fixed-base operator that sells fuel and offers services such as general maintenance, hangaring, courtesy transportation, conference rooms, a crew lounge, and more.

 In 2023, the airport received nearly $100,000 for its Airport Improvement Program.
 The money will be used to construct, modify, improve, or rehabilitate a hangar at the airport.